 Make sure your mobile phone is ready for China

 You are now all set to rent a car in China.
 You thought it would be the end of your troubles?
 They are only beginning.
 Firstly I cannot stress enough the necessity of having a Chinese SIM card and therefore a Chinese phone number to go through this entire process.
 China Unicom SIM cards are available at Terminal 3 on 2F just to the right of the arrivals gate.
 Depending on whether you are planning to stay in Beijing (80 yuan) or travel throughout China (200 yuan) the price will be different.
 I got the latter with 5GB worth of data and only used 1.5GB in 10 days while constantly being on the internet.
-So one SIM card can potentially last you for a handful of different short trips to China.
 I may (read must) have paid a premium due to the airport location, but frankly it’s worth it because it saves you having to search for shops selling SIM cards in Chinese cities and, well, good luck with that.

 What car rental company to use